C'mon and Get My Love

 "C'mon and Get My Love" is a song by British dance producer D Mob from his only studio album, A Little Bit of This, a Little Bit of That (1989).
-It features British singer Cathy Dennis, credited as "introducing" her.
-The song established Dennis as a major chart presence during the late 1980s to early 1990s and was later included in her debut solo album, Move to This, in 1990.
+It is both written and produced by D Mob and features British singer and songwriter Cathy Dennis, credited as "introducing" her.
+The song established Dennis as a major chart presence during the late 1980s to early 1990s and was later also included in her debut solo album, Move to This (1990).
+The single was released in October 1989 by FFRR Records.

-The song peaked at number 15 on the UK Singles Chart.
-In the United States, "C'mon and Get My Love" is the song most closely identified with D Mob as it crossed over to pop radio, reaching number 10 on the Billboard Hot 100.
-It also topped the American dance chart, becoming the biggest hit of D Mob's career, and jump-starting Dennis' career as a solo artist.
+"C'mon and Get My Love" peaked at number 15 on the UK Singles Chart and at number 16 in Ireland and Luxembourg.
+In the United States, the song crossed over to pop radio, reaching number 10 on the Billboard Hot 100.
+It also topped the Billboard Dance Club Play chart, becoming the biggest hit of D Mob's career and jump-starting Dennis' career as a solo artist.
 A music video was also created for the song, directed by Marek Budzynski.

 Critical reception

 Alex Henderson of AllMusic stated that the "more melodic and accessible nature of 'deep house' is evident" on the song.
-He also declared it as a "very addictive" club hit that features "likeable dance diva" Cathy Dennis.
+He also named it a "very addictive" club hit that features "likeable dance diva" Cathy Dennis.
+Bill Coleman from Billboard magazine praised it as "a tasty pop-inflected club track pumping a generous instrumental and lyrical hook."
 Selina Webb from Music Week wrote, "The trends keep on coming but D-Mob seem to have lost the edge with this one.
 OK, the catchy bits have been pretty blatant so far, but this girlie-crooned bass pumper needs hefty dancefloor blasting before it catches on.
 Uplifts the spirits and all that, but too late to inspire."